Skip to content

 If you have multiple servers active in one file it'll try to format using all of them, and I can't guarantee the order.

-It's worth mentioning lsp-zero.buffer_autoformat() is a blocking (synchronous) function.
-If you want something that behaves like lsp-zero.buffer_autoformat() but is asynchronous you'll have to use lsp-format.nvim.
+It's worth mention buffer_autoformat() only works if formatting is a blocking (synchronous) process.
+If you want something that behaves like buffer_autoformat() but is asynchronous you'll have to use lsp-format.nvim.

 lua